tindyc/quizijuana/README.md

 ### Quiz game
 * Score and Progress bar features included in the quiz so users can track their performance and see how many questions remaining.
+* Questions are shuffled when the game restarts to give users a new experience each time they play.
 * Chosen answers will respond with relevant colours changes to reflect the response.
 Font colour changes to yellow when hovered over the answer.
 When the answer is selected, correct answer will turn green and incorrect answer will turn red.
+* Users will be directed to the endgame page when no more questions remaining.
 * Highscore feature included to allow users to save their scores on the end page.
 Data including Name and Score will be saved in browser local storage, and the top 5 scores are displayed on the Leaderboard at the Highscore page.

 ### Features to be implemented in the future